urschrei/Plowman/readme.md

 >`-file filename` the full path to a text file. **required**
 >Example: `-file /usr/local/bin/plowman/poems/dc.txt`
 >`-header header-line word [header-line word ...]` **required**
->A case-sensitive list of words (and punctuation) which
+>a case-sensitive list of words (and punctuation) which
 >will be treated as header lines.
 Enter as many as you
 >wish, separated by a space.
 >Example: `-header Purgatory: BOOK Paradise: Passus Inferno:`
+>`-v` verbose errors: will print the stack trace to stdout if an error occurs